-Selma’s first novel, Out of It, was published by Bloomsbury in 2011 and 2012 (pbk).
-Out of It was positively reviewed in the UK, the US and the Middle East.
-It was nominated as a Guardian Book of the Year in 2011 and 2012.
+Selma’s first novel, Out of It, was published by Bloomsbury in 2011/2012 and was positively reviewed in the UK, the US and the Middle East.
+It was nominated as a Guardian Book of the Year.

-She has also produced numerous blogs and pieces of journalism for newspapers and magazines from The Guardian and the LRB in the UK to GQ in India.
+has also produced numerous blogs and pieces of journalism for newspapers and magazines from The Guardian and the London Review of Books in the UK to GQ in India.
 Short pieces of her fiction and non fiction have appeared in numerous anthologies published by Bloomsbury, Canongate and Saqi.

-regularly reviews works of fiction, films and plays about or by Palestinians for The Electronic Intifada and has appeared at national and international literary festivals from Frome and Guildford to Gaza and Jaipur & taught creative writing at schools and universities in the UK and the Middle East.
+regularly reviews works of fiction, films, culture and plays about or by Palestinians for The Electronic Intifada and has appeared at literary festivals from Ferrara to Frome and Guildford to Gaza and Jaipur.
+She has taught creative writing at schools and universities in the UK, France and the Middle East.

-She has also collaborated with film makers in the writing of feature films.
-Her work has been translated into Arabic, Mandarin Chinese, Portuguese and may soon be translated into Italian.
+has also collaborated with film makers in the writing of feature films, TV series and theatrical productions.